Learn Why the CST™ 282 is the Best Portable Stick Welder for the Jobsite | MillerWelds

 Factor 2: Primary power flexibility

-Depending on the jobsite, the electricity needed for a welding power source may come from primary power or from a welder/generator.
+Depending on the jobsite, electricity for a welding power source may come from primary power or from a welder/generator.
 On some jobsites, operators may have to deal with “dirty” power, which can negatively affect welding arcs.

 Miller® power sources with Auto-Line power management technology help ensure operators get consistent, powerful arcs no matter the power source.
 This delivers flexibility and reliability on any jobsite — giving welders one less headache to deal with.